Mark Takai

 A native of Honolulu, Hawaii, Takai last served in the Hawaii Army National Guard as a lieutenant colonel and took part in Operation Iraqi Freedom in 2009, concurrent with his political career.
-He became the Democratic Party nominee for the U.S. House in the 2014 elections, defeating former Congressman Charles Djou to win the seat.
+He was the Democratic nominee for the U.S. House in the 2014 elections, narrowly defeating former Republican Congressman Charles Djou to win the seat.

-Takai announced in May 2016 that he would not seek reelection due to ill health; he died from cancer two months later.
+Takai announced in May 2016 that he would not seek reelection due to ill health; he died from pancreatic cancer two months later.

 Early life and education

 Takai was born in Honolulu, Hawaii.
 He received his diploma from Pearl City High School in 1985, where he was a four-time high school swimming champion and a high school All-American swimmer.
 Takai received a Bachelor of Arts degree in political science and a Master of Public Health degree from the University of Hawaii at Manoa.
 At the university, Takai was a Western Athletic Conference champion swimmer, president of the Associated Students of the University of Hawaii, and editor-in-chief of the campus newspaper.
 He was a member of the 1998 class of the Pacific Century Fellows.